DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 Loose Mixin Example
 -------------------

-In this example there are four routes, views, and sidebar entries.
+In this example there are five routes, views, and sidebar entries.
 To demonstrate how our package works, we intentionally mess up the **Sample 2** permissions at first, then show how to correct it.
 The views are as follows:

 * **Home** - Should be visible to all users, regardless of being logged in or having permission.
+* **Sample Form** - Requires simply being logged in to see and access.
 * **Sample 1** - Requires two permissions (and thus being logged in) to see and access.
 * **Sample 2** - Should require at least one of the listed permissions (and being logged in) to see and access.
 But we intentionally forgot to add that permission to demonstrate what will happen.
-* **Demo CSS** - Requires simply being logged in to see and access.
+* **Demo CSS** - Should be visible to all users, regardless of being logged in or having permission.

 .. note::